Assistance programs in Bucks County PA.

 Mortgage assistance and foreclosure help

-If you have experienced a hardship and are facing a home foreclosure, you can get federal assistance or help from the State of Pennsylvania to pay your mortgage for up to three years.
+If you have experienced a hardship and are facing a home foreclosure, you can get assistance.
+There may free counseling, low cost loans or help from the State of Pennsylvania to pay your mortgage or maybe relocate.
 For more information on your options, contact the following programs:

 - Or click here to find additional mortgage and foreclosure prevention programs which operate nationwide.